Gallarde History, Family Crest & Coats of Arms

 Early History of the Gallarde family

 This web page shows only a small excerpt of our Gallarde research.
-Another 66 words (5 lines of text) covering the years 135 and 1351 are included under the topic Early Gallarde History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1426, 1341, 1667, 1675, 1676, 1351, 1687, 1749 and 1687 are included under the topic Early Gallarde History in all our PDF Extended History products and printed products wherever possible.

 Gallarde Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Gallarde are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Gallarde include Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Gallarde family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Gallarde Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Gallarde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gallarde family to the New World and Oceana
+Migration of the Gallarde family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Gallarde, or a variant listed above: John Gaylord who settled in Nantasket in 1630; William Gaylord settled there the same year.